werf/werf/docs/_includes/reference/cli/werf_kubectl_delete.md

             Process the directory used in -f, --filename recursively.
 Useful when you want to
             manage related manifests organized within the same directory.
   -l, --selector=''
-            Selector (label query) to filter on.
+            Selector (label query) to filter on, not including uninitialized ones.
       --timeout=0s
             The length of time to wait before giving up on a delete, zero means determine a timeout from the size of the object